tlswg/tls13-spec/draft-ietf-tls-tls13.md

 A server which receives an "early_data" extension can behave in one of three ways:

 - Ignore the extension and return a regular 1-RTT response.
-This indicates that the server has ignored any early data and an ordinary 1-RTT handshake is required.
-The server then ignores early data using trial decryption.
+The server then ignores early data using trial decryption until it is able to receive the client's second flight and complete an ordinary 1-RTT handshake.

 - Request that the client send another ClientHello by responding with a HelloRetryRequest.
 A client MUST NOT include the "early_data" extension in